-We have more than 530 faculty, trainees and staff in the Department.
-Our research faculty are joined by clinical, genetic counseling and diagnostic laboratory faculty in our mission to transform medicine with the science and practice of genetics.
-Our faculty include three members of the National Academy of Sciences, seven members of the National Academy of Medicine and nine fellows of the American Association for the Advancement of Science.
+We have more than 540 faculty, trainees and staff in the Department.
+Our research faculty are joined by clinical, genetic counseling and diagnostic laboratory faculty in our mission to transform medicine with the science and practice of genetics and genomics.
+Our faculty include elected members of the National Academy of Sciences, National Academy of Medicine and American Association for the Advancement of Science.

-The Human Genome Sequencing Center led by Dr. Richard Gibbs, Wofford Cain Chair in Molecular and Human Genetics, is a major strength of the environment.
-Other academic centers and units led by genetics faculty include the Neurological Research Institute led by Dr. Huda Zoghbi and the Huffington Center on Aging led by Dr. Hui Zheng.
+The Human Genome Sequencing Center at Baylor College of Medicine, led by Dr. Richard Gibbs, the Wofford Cain Chair and Professor in Molecular and Human Genetics at Baylor, is a major strength of the environment.
+Other important academic centers and units led by genetics faculty include the Neurological Research Institute, led by Dr. Huda Zoghbi, distinguished service professor at Baylor and Howard Hughes Medical Institute investigator, and the Huffington Center on Aging, led by Dr. Hui Zheng, Huffington Foundation Endowed Chair in Aging and professor of molecular and human genetics and neuroscience at Baylor.

-Among genetics departments at U.S. medical schools, we continue to rank highest in both the number of grants and total funding from the National Institutes of Health.
-Our facilities are equipped with state-of-the-art instrumentation for research in molecular, cellular and biochemical genetics.
+Among genetics departments at U.S. medical schools, we continue to rank highest in both the number of grants and total funding from the National Institutes of Health for over 12 consecutive years.
+Our facilities are equipped with stateof-the-art instrumentation for research in molecular, cellular and biochemical genetics.
 There are also several specialized research centers that galvanize collaboration among faculty at Baylor within the department.
-We also have extended our mission globally with a clinical center at The Chinese University of Hong Kong and the joint venture diagnostic laboratory, Baylor Genetics, with H.U.
-Group Holdings, Inc. The Department's various research, clinical and administrative activities currently occupy about 175,000 square feet of space.
+We have also extended our mission globally with a center for medical genetics at the Chinese University of Hong Kong and the joint venture diagnostic laboratory, Baylor Genetics, with H.U.
+Group Holdings, Inc. The Department's various research, clinical and administrative activities currently occupy over 110,000 square feet of space.
 Because of this rich environment, the Department continues to be a magnet for trainees interested in genetics while continuing to grow in breadth, depth and accomplishments.